vesterheim/vesterheim.github.io/folk-art-school/classes/rosemaling/2015-07-08-rosemaling-gudbrandsdal.md

 ---
 published: true
 title: Rosemaling in the Gudbrandsdal Style
-subtitle: JJuly 8-12, 2015, with Andrea Herkert
+subtitle: July 8-12, 2015, with Andrea Herkert
 meta_description:  # Used in HTML head and as the description for some search engines

 location: ~